 What you may have missed…

-Digital marketing usually provides a simple answer to a simple question: It’s all about your words plus some money delivering a set results (good or bad).
+Digital marketing usually provides a simple answer to a simple question: It’s all about your words plus some money delivering a set of results (good or bad).

-But the story is much more complex if you’re running campaigns for a dentist, chiropractor, cosmetic surgery, podiatrist, optician or another practice or health-related service.
+But the story is much more complex if you’re running campaigns for a dentist, chiropractor, cosmetic surgery, podiatrist, optician, or another practice or health-related service.

 Here are three reasons why: